 In either case, sandy or clay, soil can also be improved through the use of organic mulch such as coarsely-shredded wood or wood chips.
 Also, depending on your region and climate, you may also want to consider planting winter cover crops to contribute additional organic material to the soil.

-By the way, when growing plants from seed, you don’t need to add fertilizer until after the seedlings’ ‘true leaves’ appear.
+By the way, if you’re wondering how to grow vegetables from seed, you don’t need to add fertilizer until after the seedlings’ ‘true leaves’ appear.
 We will address this topic in a future post.
 In the meantime, we hope we’ve elucidated the concept of well-drained soil and it’s one less bit of lingo to puzzle over.
 Happy planting.